Ph: 404.844.4130

 Several of these laws require you to first file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC).
 The attorneys at SCHWARTZ ROLLINS have established solid working relationships with EEOC investigators, mediators and lawyers, many of the area’s employment defense attorneys and a number of the federal court judges – making us at home when practicing before the EEOC or litigating in federal court.

 Proving discrimination in the workplace is never easy.
-Managers and supervisors are not likely to acknowledge that they are treating you differently due to pregnancy, age, religious sex or other protected category.
+Managers and supervisors are not likely to acknowledge that they are treating you differently due to pregnancy, age, religion, sex or other protected category.
 Instead, acts of discrimination are more subtle.
 Often, you need experienced counsel.

 Helping employees navigate discriminatory employment practices also requires legal counsel that understands the devastating emotional and financial toll faced by effected individuals, many of whom feel powerless.
 Recognizing the high stakes of employment disputes, our attorneys are passionate and relentless about protecting the rights of employees, taking action against employers and ensuring justice in the workplace.